 The (#10453)AP MLD ID Present subfield is set to 1 if the (#10453)AP MLD ID field is present in the Common Info field.
 Otherwise the (#10453)AP MLD ID Present subfield is set to 0.

+The Extended MLD Capabilities and Operations Present subfield is set to 1 if the Extended MLD Capabilities and Operations subfield is present in the Common Info field.
+Otherwise the Extended MLD Capabilities and Operations Present subfield is set to 0.